TheresaLui/SelfHelpContent_v2/articles/microsoft.visualstudio/visualstudio-approvalsgateschecks.md

 * Revalidation Error when the users click **Approve** in Azure DevOps Pipeline

     Clearing the cookies & cache on the browser should resolve this issue

+* Unable to see a **gate/check** in the UI

+    You can add additional Gates to your organization using [marketplace extensions](https://marketplace.visualstudio.com/azuredevops).
+Installing the right extension would help you select the missing gate.
+We do not have support for adding custom checks through extensions.
+We recommend modelling **Invoke REST API** or **Invoke Azure Function** check to work with the service of your choice.

 ## **Recommended Documents**